a1tan/argocdsecretsynchronizer/README.md

 ## Tips
 ### VCluster
 When using with VCluster, VCluster uses localhost as the kubeconfig server which cannot be used to connect created cluster.
 To solve this problem below two parameters has to be set.
-These parameters point to the service created on the VCluster namespace.
+These parameters point to the service created on the VCluster namespace on parent cluster.

 ```
 syncer: